 - Let the Guinness cook and reduce slightly for 3-4 minutes on the saute function and then turn off the saute function by hitting cancel.

-- Add in 2 to 2 ½ cups of beef broth.
+- Add 2 to 2 ½ cups of beef broth.
 I typically use a full 2 ½ cups because my family prefers a brothier stew.

 - Add Worcestershire sauce, maple syrup, bay leaves, salt, pepper, and the seared stew meat to the inner pot.